The Hottest Trends in the Design of School Acoustics

 It used to be thought that you had to use heavy masonry construction to create a sound barrier between rooms – but that’s no longer true.
 Today, it’s possible to achieve high levels of acoustic separation with lightweight construction like metal studs and drywall.

 Today’s industry is more sensitive to issues related to school acoustics, such as improving the speech transmission index (STI) so that children are better able to hear and understand their teachers.
 This issue is especially crucial for children with attention deficit issues or hearing loss, as well as students trying to learn a new language.

 Pressures to change the acoustic landscape are coming in the form of legislation like the Americans with Disabilities Act, which advocates equal opportunities for individuals with disabilities.
 It’s no longer enough to cater to the average student.

 Certification programs, both voluntary and mandatory, are influencing how we think about and achieve better acoustic design in classrooms.
 But changes in the way classes are taught is also influencing how schools approach acoustic design.
-For instance, traditional teacher lectures are being replaced in some schools by what’s known as a “flipped classroom,” a movement pioneered in the 1990s by Allison King and other innovators.
+For instance, traditional teacher lectures are being replaced in some schools by what’s known as a “flipped classroom,” a movement pioneered in the 1990s by Alison King and other innovators.